tomzorz/motionpicture-title-statistics/README.md

 ## What is this?

-If you're facing the very **theoretical** and **hypothetical** problem that is storing motion pictures in alphabetical order, in many not equally sized storage "areas" you'll find this project helpful. l
+If you're facing the very **theoretical** and **hypothetical** problem that is storing motion pictures in alphabetical order, in many not equally sized storage "areas" you'll find this project helpful.

 **As an example:**